diverse-project/tuxart/README.md

 ### Docker and TuxArt

+You can build the image with the Docker file:
+`docker build . -t macher/tuxart:latest` (in `docker` folder)

-You can build the image with the Docker file or simply reuse a custom and ready-to-use image:
+or simply reuse a custom and ready-to-use image:
 `docker run --rm macher/tuxart tuxart --grid linux-4.13.3`

 ## Options